Rubyw123/HolidayApp/README.md

 # A Simple Holiday App for Vacation Selection

-- Input real valid zipcodes using "," to seperate (otherwise it's gonna crush).
+- Input real valid zipcodes using "," to seperate.
 - It will output a json file contains average temperatures (morning, afternoon, evening) of past 5 years on each US holidays for input zipcodes.